FAQ and Is a Bernedoodle Right for You

 5) Question: How often should the puppy have access to water?
 Answer: ALL THE TIME except when in the crate.

 6) Question: How often should we be taking the puppy outside for potty breaks?
 Answer: As often as you can.
 For sure every time the puppy is at the back door so they learn that association.
 Take outside right after they drink water or eat food.
-The process of eating stimulates the digestive track to initiate defamation of the previous meals.
+The process of eating stimulates the digestive track to initiate the action of defacating of the previous meals.
 Anytime the puppy starts sniffing the ground get outside.
-We would recommend getting the puppy outside every 20-30 minutes while awake.
+We would recommend getting the puppy outside every 15-20 minutes while awake or more often.
 Also restrict the space the puppy has access to....if you can't watch the puppy 100% then it should be in a crate that is placed near the back door.

 7) Question: Is my deposit refundable?
 Answer: No. We make that clear on our puppy contract, puppy application, and my email correspondence if the application is approved.
 Make sure you want a puppy from us before you send a deposit and make sure your application is approved before sending your deposit (you'll get an email from us one way or the other).
 You're welcome to stay on our list as long as needed until you find the right puppy and the timing is right.

 8) Question: Will my bernedoodle fade?
 Answer: Because of the parti side of standard poodles, many bernedoodle (especially traditional tricolors) tan points will often fade to a lighter color.
 In some cases it stays, but often it fades.
 This is also the case for some of the red sables and sables.
 We can not guarantee future color.
-Without a genetic marker we do our best to use adult dogs that are least likely to produce puppies that will eventually have their tan points fade and we try to avoid adult dogs in our breeding program that have colors that are prone to fading.
+Without a genetic marker (despite what other breeders or customers may say on various FaceBook sites, there is no genetic marker for tan point fading...there is for silver and some others but not this one) we do our best to use adult dogs that are least likely to produce puppies that will eventually have their tan points fade and we try to avoid adult dogs in our breeding program that have colors that are prone to fading.
 We do get tremendous consistency in structure/conformation, coat quality, and personality which are the most important variables we look at.

 10) Question: Do you do puppy training beyond 8 weeks such as a 4-6 month training program and then we pickup the puppy at a later date and if so how much?
 Answer: No we don't....we invest an incredible amount of time into our puppy training program that we are unable to do extended training at this time.
 Our puppies are very easy to train and are virtually housebroken so we do a lot of the hard work before you pickup your puppy to make puppy training a lot easier.